Cotyledon orbiculata L.

 Adromischus mucronatus, Cotyledon ambigua, Cotyledon ausana, Cotyledon decussata, Cotyledon dielsii, Cotyledon elata, Cotyledon engleri, Cotyledon fourcadii, Cotyledon macrantha, Cotyledon mucronata, Cotyledon ovata, Cotyledon paniculata, Cotyledon papillaris, Cotyledon ramosa, Cotyledon ramosissima, Cotyledon tricuspidata, Cotyledon ungulata, Sedum decussatum, Sedum orbiculatum

 Cotyledon orbiculata is a succulent shrub with erect to decumbent stems and leaves hugely variable in color, shape, and hairiness.
 It grows up to 3.3 feet (1 m) tall.
-The leaves are usually glabrous, egg-shaped with the narrower end at the base, but also rounded, oval, cylindrical, and hairy, up to 4 inches (10 cm) long, up to 2 inches (5 cm) wide, with margins often reddish and undulate.
+The leaves are usually glabrous, egg-shaped with the narrower end at the base, but also rounded, oval, cylindrical, hairy, and often have reddish and undulate margins.
+They are up to 4 inches (10 cm) long and 2 inches (5 cm) wide.
 Flowers are orange, red, or yellow, bell-shaped, up to 0.8 inches (2 cm) long, and droop from the top of an up to 1.5 feet (45 cm) tall stalk.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).